 For storing public records throughout their life cycle, agencies shall select appropriate electronic records storage media and systems which meet the following requirements:

-There is often the presumption that because information is stored in the computer or on tape, it is somehow automatically preserved for all time.
+There is often the presumption that because information is stored in the computer, it is somehow automatically preserved for all time.
 This brief section is included to provide some basic preservation concerns.
 No electronic media is considered to be archival in terms of long-term storage.

-Electronic records may be destroyed only in accordance to records retention schedules approved by the Records Management Task Force.
+Electronic records may be destroyed only in accordance with records retention schedules approved by the Records Management Task Force.
 Each agency shall ensure that:

 The State Archives will accept electronic records identified as having historical value or will cooperate with agencies in preserving and accessing electronic records maintained in agency custody.
 Because of the variety of formats of electronic records, issues of proprietary software and specialized hardware, decisions need to be made, in consultation with State Archives staff, as to whether to transfer records or maintain them in the agency of origin.
 If a transfer decision is made, the method, frequency, and format of the transfer must be determined cooperatively by the agency and State Archives staff.